matthew-rollitt/ProcessingWorshop/README.md

 ## Acknowledgments

 * Thanks to everyone who came along
-* Thanks to all the volunteers who came along
+* Thanks to all the volunteers who helped out
+* Thank you VUWIT organising this event